milovangudelj/hello-alfon/README.md

 # Hello Alfon

-This is a test repository made to learn show how to publish a package to `npm` using `changesets`
+This is a test repository made to show how to publish a package to `npm` using `changesets`